tumblfeed/nzbunity/README.md

 * Fixes several small internal warning messages related to sendMessage handling
 * Fixes SABnzbd API bug where queue was being returned as empty by SAB in some cases

+### 1.6.0

+* Toolbar icon will change color and title depending on download status (grey for idle, green for activity)